 Lovestrand graduated when she was 57, and she and her husband flew from Louisiana so she could attend commencement in National Harbor, Maryland.
 “I wanted to walk, meaning it was a lot of work working full time and going to grad school.”
 An added draw, she says, was commencement speaker Condoleezza Rice, former U.S. secretary of state and national security advisor.

 Though Lovestrand lives in Central Pennsylvania now, she still gets back to Philadelphia to visit family.
 “It was a wonderful place to grow up,” she says.
 “I lived in the city, in a row house.
 I went to school, nursing school, just three miles from where they filmed the Rocky movies.
-The history of our country is there … You can get a lot of knowledge and love of the country by being born in and experiencing Philadelphia.
-Plus, we have good food.”
+The history of our country is there.”

 Change Lives With an Online Nursing Degree

 When you earn a Master of Science in Nursing (MSN) online degree from Walden, you can choose the specialization that meshes with your career goals.
-If you want to provide direct patient care, there are four options that prepare you to pursue certification and credentialing as a nurse practitioner, including the Pediatric Nurse Practitioner (PNP) Primary Care specialization.
-Or, like Donna Lovestrand, you can position yourself for advanced leadership or educator roles by choosing one of the four specialty practice choices: Nurse Executive, Nursing Education, Public Health Nursing, and Nursing Informatics.
+If you want to provide direct patient care, there are five options that prepare you to pursue certification and credentialing as a nurse practitioner:

-When you are ready to pursue an online nursing degree, Walden gives you other choices, too, offering two master’s in nursing degree completion options: a traditional, course-based learning track or Tempo Learning®, a competency-based learning format that lets you progress at your own pace.
+When you are ready to pursue an online nursing degree, Walden gives you other choices, too.
+There are two master’s in nursing degree completion options: a traditional, course-based learning format or Tempo Learning®, a competency-based learning format that lets you move at your own pace.

-In your MSN nursing degree program, you’ll learn from didactic faculty who all hold doctoral degrees and have real-world experience.
-You’ll build and hone skills using top technology like the i-Human patient simulation software.
-And throughout your nursing school journey, your master’s degree program will always be at your fingertips, in a flexible, online learning platform that travels with you.
+In your MSN nursing degree program, you’ll learn from didactic faculty who all hold doctoral degrees and have real-world experience.4 You’ll build and hone skills using top technology.
+And throughout your nursing school journey, your master’s degree program will always be at your fingertips, in a flexible online learning platform that travels with you.

-These are just some of the reasons why no other school graduates from MSN students than Walden.3 Walden can help you find your niche and prepare you to use your education and talents to improve patient care.
+These are just some of the reasons why RNs pick Walden, the No. 1 conferrer of nursing master’s degrees in the U.S. Contact Walden for information on nursing programs that can help you find your niche and prepare you to use your education and talents to improve patient care.

 Walden University is an accredited institution offering a Master of Science in Nursing (MSN) online degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.